wi-fighters/27-uib-typography-text-peteco83/README.md

 **Instructions**:
 * Choose a font on google fonts.
 Select different font weights e.g. light, regular, bold.
 Apply the font to all the elements on the page.
+* Create a stylesheet and work from there.
 * Underline the h1 heading.
 * Give all list items a light font weight.
 * Give all headings with the class of `heading` a shadow and, in CSS, make all these elements appear uppercase.